arthurhughes27/RISE-meta/README.md

 ## Citation

-The methodology is described in:

-*Meta-Analysis of High-Dimensional Surrogate Markers*

-and implemented in the R package SurrogateRank.
+The methodology is described in: *Meta-Analysis of High-Dimensional Surrogate Markers* and implemented in the R package `SurrogateRank`, available on the CRAN.

-(arXiv preprint coming soon)